8 Best Homeowners Insurance Companies in Kentucky of 2022

 A standard policy generally covers most of the above natural disasters, so adding wind coverage, for example, as an endorsement is not necessary.

-So, if a hurricane rips the roof off your home, you’ll be covered.
+So, you'll be covered if a hurricane rips the roof off your home.

-What all this means is that most of the natural disasters that occur in Kentucky are covered under a basic policy.
+This means that most of the natural disasters that occur in Kentucky are covered under a basic policy.